lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 -------------

-The data commands allow the programmer to easily define values in the cartridge ROM.
+The data commands allow the programmer to easily define values in the cartridge DATA ROM.
 There are 4 data commands.

 Data commands:
 - .word